 Early engines looked for exact keyword strings in documents.
 If you typed “best pizza NYC,” the system broke it into individual terms — an n-gram model — and matched them against indexed pages.
 No context, no nuance, just literal matching.

 As the web exploded, that blunt method collapsed under the weight of ambiguity.
-“Apple” could mean fruit, a tech company, or a record label, and the system couldn’t tell.
-The same word could mean multiple things, and without context, relevance was a guessing game.
+Since the same word could mean multiple things, without context, relevance was a guessing game: “Apple” could mean fruit, a tech company, or a record label, and the system couldn’t tell which.
 That’s where intent classification came into play — not just matching words, but mapping them to what the user wanted to achieve.

 For SEOs, this meant a clear pivot: